NLaff/lafferty.co-v2/content/reviews/plausible.md

 #### Default GDPR Compliance
 I'm a firm believer in the power of default settings.

-It's the reason why [organ donation has a 90% registration rate](https://sparq.stanford.edu/solutions/opt-out-policies-increase-organ-donation) in countries with a default opt-in, compared to countries like the United States that use an opt-in method and have 15% of fewer registrations.
+It's the reason why [organ donation has a 90% registration rate](https://sparq.stanford.edu/solutions/opt-out-policies-increase-organ-donation) in countries with a default opt-in, compared to countries like the United States that use a default opt-out method and have 15% or fewer registrations.

 Default options have power, and the default for web analytics tools should be cookie-free and GDPR compliance.